Emiel Dorst

-Emiel Dorst (25 December 1970) is a former Dutch footballer who played as a midfielder.
-He was born in Oosterland.
+Emiel Dorst (25 December 1970) is a Dutch former footballer who played as a midfielder.
 After professional football, Dorst worked as a boat carpenter and furniture maker.

-Club career
+Career

-Dorst started playing at SV Duiveland and at VV Kloetinge, playing in higher leagues, he reached the first team.
+Dorst was born in Oosterland.
+He started playing at SV Duiveland and at VV Kloetinge, playing in higher leagues, he reached the first team.
 He next played at VV Zierikzee.

 In 1990 Dorst turned professional at VC Vlissingen.
 The next season the financially struggling professional team continued as VCV Zeeland and eventually discontinued.
 Dorst continued in 1992 to NAC Breda where he played in the first and second squad.
 In 1993 Dorst transferred to Tubantia Borgerhout in Belgium.
 He left this club in 1995 to play for RBC Roosendaal in the Eerste Divisie.
 Starting December 1999 he played in TOP Oss, also in the Eerste Divisie.

 In 2000, Dorst returned to Kloetinge and in 2006 he made his last transfer to Bruse Boys.

-Family
+Personal life

 In 2018, Emiel's son Yarick Dorst joined BVV Barendrecht in the Tweede Divisie.
 Yarick relegated with BVV to the Derde Divisie, then transferred to neighboring ASWH in the Tweede.
+He left ASWH in 2022 for SC Feyenoord.